Kingdom of León: Peak

 The Kingdom of León continued to be the most important of all those of the Iberian Peninsula.
 However, Sancho III of Navarre (1004–1035) took over Castile in the 1020s, and managed León in the last year of his life, leaving Galicia to temporary independence.
 In the division of lands which followed his death, his son Fernando succeeded to the county of Castile.
 Two years later, in 1037, he defeated the king of León who died in the battle and, because Fernando was married to the Leonese king's sister, he became king of León and Galicia.
 For nearly 30 years, until his death in 1065, he ruled over the kingdom of León and the county of Castile as Ferdinand I of León.

 Early in its existence, León lay directly to the north of the powerful Caliphate of Córdoba.
 When internal dissensions divided Al-Andalus' loyalties in the 11th century, leading to the age of smaller Taifa successor states of the Caliphate, the Christian kingdoms, who had been sending tribute to the Caliphate, found themselves in a position to demand payments (parias) instead, in return for favours to particular factions or as simple extortion.

 Thus, though scarcely influenced by the culture of the successor territories of the former Caliphate, Ferdinand I followed the example of the counts of Barcelona and the kings of Aragon and became hugely wealthy from the parias of the Taifas.
 When he died in 1065, his territories and the parias were split among his three sons, of whom Alfonso emerged the victor in the classic fratricidal strife common to feudal successions.

-Few in Europe would have known of this immense new wealth in a kingdom so isolated that its bishops had virtually no contact with Rome, except that Ferdinand and his heirs (the kings of León and Castile) became the greatest benefactors of the Abbey of Cluny, where Abbot Hugh (died 1109) undertook construction of the huge third abbey church, the cynosure of every eye.
+Ferdinand and his heirs (the kings of León and Castile) became the main benefactors of the Abbey of Cluny, where Abbot Hugh undertook construction of a third abbey church, the cynosure of every eye.
 The Way of Saint James called pilgrims from Western Europe to the supposed tomb of Saint James the Great in Santiago de Compostela, and the large hostels and churches along the route encouraged building in the Romanesque style.

 Alfonso VI was one of the most important kings of León of the Middle Ages.
 He assumed control of first León, and later Castile and Galicia, when his brother died attacking the Leonese city of Zamora.
 He was crowned Emperor of Spain over all the kings of the Iberian Peninsula.